 Within the MidCoast LEP all land zoned SP2 Infrastructure will be categorised and labelled on Land Zoning maps.
-The Infrastructure Category used will be in accordance with definitions in the Infrastructure SEPP or SI LEP as recommended by PN 10-001.
+The Infrastructure Category used will be in accordance with definitions in SEPP (Transport and Infrastructure) or Standard Instrument LEP as recommended by PN 10-001.